 Categories: Humor and sarcasm; Experiences and daily life; Human nature; Commerce and business

-It can be difficult to comprehend the allure and perceived value of some collectibles.
+The allure and perceived value of some collectibles are incomprehensible.

 At my first in-person auction a set of Brady Bunch cards sold for around $10k.